zachpuck/cma-ssh/README.md

 The Kubernetes cluster on which the `cma-ssh` is installed must have network access to a MAAS server.
-Within the CNCT lab this means you must be in the Seattle off or logged onto the VPN.
+Within the CNCT lab this means you must be in the Seattle office or logged onto the VPN.
 Additionally you will need  to
 [generate an API Key][generate-an-api-key] using the MAAS GUI.